mohammadmjn/AWS-Restful-API/README.md

 ## Unit Test

 In order to run unit tests for each request, you should navigate to its corresponding directory in `unitTest` folder and run the test command.
-Remember to export `TABLE_NAME` on opening a new terminal.
+Remember to export `TABLE_NAME` before executing the test command.

 For unit test of POST request: